It4innovations/hyperqueue/docs/jobs/resources.md

 There are two kind of resource pools:

-* **Indexed pool**: This pool represents an enumerated set of resources represented by integers.
+* **Indexed pool**: This pool represents an enumerated set of resources represented by strings.
 Each resource has its own identity.
-Tasks do not ask for specific values from the set, they just specify how many resources do they require and HyperQueue will allocate the specified amount of resources from the pool for each task.
+Tasks do not ask for specific values from the set, they just specify how many resources they require and HyperQueue will allocate the specified amount of resources from the pool for each task.

     This pool is useful for resources that have their own identity, for example individual GPU or